Enrirg/proyecto_hc/README.md

-Game 4: Paint
+Game 2: Paint
-In the first exercise wich name is "paint.py", we actually add some functions that we called: (pentagon, horizontal, square, triangle and circle) the name explains the functionality by itself, it allows the user tu give an input and to draw wichever figure in the list of options and changing of figure just pressing another key.
+In the second exercise wich name is "paint.py", we actually add some functions that we called: (pentagon, horizontal, square, triangle and circle) the name explains the functionality by itself, it allows the user tu give an input and to draw wichever figure in the list of options and changing of figure just pressing another key.

-tron.py: We changed the color trails of the motorcycles.
+Game 3:tron.py: We changed the color trails of the motorcycles.

-In the second exercise whinch name is "snake.py", we actually
+Game 4: It its based i the calssical game of the snake in which the animal should eats some food, at the moment it eats it, it grows and continue like this, then the snake acrosses the vector where the food is located, its head changes of color to red indicating the eating.